-If you set Network Plug-in to Flannel, you must set Pod CIDR Block.
+If you select Flannel as the network plug-in, you must set Pod CIDR Block.

-Elastic network interfaces (ENIs) must be deployed in the zone where the ENI devices are located.
-Therefore, you must select another vSwitch for the pods in the cluster.
-When the cluster provides services, the vSwitch assigns IP addresses to the pods.
+The elastic network interfaces (ENI) used by a pod must be deployed in the zone where the node that hosts the pod is deployed.
+Therefore, you must select another vSwitch in the zone where the node vSwitch is deployed.
+This vSwitch assigns IP addresses to pods.
 To ensure sufficient IP addresses for all pods, we recommend that you set the mask length of the CIDR block to a value no greater than 19 for the vSwitch.

 Set Service CIDR.
-The CIDR block specified by Service CIDR cannot overlap with that of the VPC or the CIDR blocks of existing ACK clusters in the VPC.
-After you create the cluster, you cannot modify the Service CIDR block.
-In addition, the Service CIDR block cannot overlap with the pod CIDR block.
+The CIDR block specified by Service CIDR cannot overlap with that of the VPC or those of the existing clusters in the VPC.
+The CIDR block cannot be modified after the cluster is created.
+The Service CIDR block cannot overlap with the pod CIDR block.
 For more information about subnetting for ACK clusters, see Plan CIDR blocks for an ACK cluster.

-- If you select this check box, you can access the cluster by using SSH.
+- If you select Use SSH to Access the Cluster from the Internet, you can access the cluster by using SSH.

 - Configure advanced settings of the cluster.

 Parameter Description Time Zone